embulk/embulk/docs/eeps/draft-compact-core-principle.md

 `JSON.parse('"foo"')` started to succeed after `json` 2.0.0 while it failed before `json` 2.0.0.
 As a result, `"foo"` was guessed as `JSON` with JRuby 9.2 while it was guessed as `STRING` with JRuby 9.1.

-The problem of Embulk was "fixed" along with another effort to reimplement guess in Java.
-The guess is implemented as a utility library for plugins.
+This, as Embulk's problem, was "fixed" along with another effort to reimplement guess in Java.
+The new guess is implemented as a utility library for plugins.
 See also :

 * [Fix SchemaGuess for quoted strings (embulk/embulk-standards#9)](https://github.com/embulk/embulk-standards/pull/9)
 * ["quoted string" is guessed as JSON in embulk-guess-csv, but it was STRING in the old Ruby-based guess (embulk/embulk-util-guess#15)](https://github.com/embulk/embulk-util-guess/issues/15)